Blog: Designing a garden to match Interior Colours

-Natural pairings like sandstone and wood call for a different garden treatment to a red brick retro home for example, which sits more happily amidst plants in strong green and primary colours.
-A house nestled in a dark valley with very little breeze enjoys a visual lift with the help of brighter colours and plants that reflect light, to add vibrance.
+Natural pairings like sandstone and wood call for a particular approach, compared to a red brick retro home for example, which sits more happily amidst plants in strong green and primary colours.
+A house nestled in a dark valley with very little breeze enjoys a visual lift with the help of brighter colours and plants that reflect light.

 By contrast, a timber and glass beach-side property on a wide hot road and perched on a hill, cries out for refreshing, cool surrounds that are calm and grounding.

-The residents want to walk through the gates and be welcomed by swathes of muted-coloured plants in greys and rich greens, such as those chosen in this Pepo designed garden courtyard in Bondi, (pictured above).
+The residents want to be welcomed by swathes of muted-coloured plants in greys and rich greens, such as those chosen in this Pepo designed garden courtyard in Bondi, (pictured above).
 (For more, visit North Bondi Courtyard)

 2. Floor coverings, cushion colours, benchtops and furniture provide valuable colour clues.

 Selecting the dominant interior colour will inform supplementary shades and establish a cohesive design.
-A stainless-steel kitchen bench top with chrome finishes does nothing but sing when a clutch of sheeny, reflective plants sway in the breeze, outside an adjoining window in the garden.
+A stainless-steel kitchen bench top with chrome finishes sings when a clutch of sheeny, reflective plants sway in the breeze outside.

-Equally, a piece of art in dominating hues will demand attention as you enter a room and calls out for a brightly flowering tree for example, to support its visual positioning.
+Equally, a piece of art in dominating hues will demand attention as you enter a room.
+It calls out for a brightly flowering tree for example, to support its visual positioning.
 Home owners and guests alike almost breathe a sigh of relief once the blossoms catch their eye and balance is achieved.

-The homeowners of this property in McMahon’s Point, (designed by Tribe Studio) chose chose a black and white theme which extended to the rear of their house.
+The residents of this property in McMahon’s Point, (designed by Tribe Studio) chose a black and white theme which extended to the rear of their house.

-The Pepo Botanic Design team had to select the garden colours carefully, to complement the architectural hues and natural tones of the internal furnishings.
+The Pepo Botanic Design team selected the garden colours carefully to complement the architectural hues and tones of the internal furnishings.

-A mix of green plants with white flowers (to link the crisp exterior paint colour) were selected including Ophiopogon jaburan, Hydrangea sp, and Gardenia augusta.
-Meanwhile, the black architectural detailing was anchored by darker foliage choices such as Acer palmatum ‘Bloodwood’, Aeonium schwarzkopf and Ajuga ‘Jungle Beauty’.
+A mix of green plants with white flowers (to link the crisp exterior paint colour) were chosen, including Ophiopogon jaburan, Hydrangea sp, and Gardenia augusta.
+Meanwhile, the black architectural detailing was anchored by darker foliage choices such as Acer palmatum ‘Bloodwood’, Aeonium ‘Schwarzkopf’ and Ajuga ‘Jungle Beauty’.

 White pots were included and soft white sandstone chosen as the ground material which illuminates at night thanks to soft lighting.
 (For more, visit McMahons Point Garden).

-4. The relationship between the different hues on the colour wheel determines the likelihood of cohesion, no matter what the space.
+4. The relationship between the different hues on the colour wheel determines the likelihood of cohesion.

-Given the bright light of the harsh Australian sun, it’s important to follow some clear rules.
+Given the bright light of the Australian sun, it’s important to follow some clear rules.
 Separating your choices into “hot” and “cool” colours is the starting point.
-‘Hot’ tones such as reds, oranges and yellows are adjacent on the colour wheel and their shared yellow pigment, when planted together, creates a feeling of harmony.
+‘Hot’ tones such as reds, oranges and yellows are adjacent on the colour wheel.
+Their shared yellow pigment, when planted together, creates a feeling of harmony.

-Cool colours that sit alongside one another on the wheel share a blue pigment and mingle together most comfortably in the garden to create a calming synchronicity.
+Meanwhile, cool colours on the wheel share a blue pigment and evoke a calming synchronicity.

-And while white is a perennial favourite it needs to be integrated mindfully and is best used as a punctuation point to lighten up a dark corner alongside silvery leaved foliage.
+And while white is a perennial favourite it needs to be integrated mindfully.
+It is best used as a punctuation point to lighten up a dark corner, alongside silvery leaved foliage.
 “White isn’t a dominant colour in nature and it’s important to consider it carefully when using it as a design element,” says Nicola.
 “Often it’s best to combine white coloured plants in a garden with a cool pallet rather than hot.”

-This contemporary renovation in Bellevue Hill, (illustrated in the Garden Elevation and Material Precedents diagram shown below), was designed to create an open, happy and colourful space.
+This contemporary renovation in Bellevue Hill, (illustrated in the diagram shown below), was designed to create an open, happy and colourful space.

-With three boisterous boys, two Mums and their dog Buddy to accommodate, the garden had to be all about entertainment and fun.
-Lively colours such as pinks, oranges and greens were used to complement the family’s personalities as well as interior tonal choices and brought to life through a variety of plant choices, including those shown below.
+The garden had to accommodate three boisterous boys, two Mums and their dog Buddy.
+Lively colours such as pinks, oranges and greens were used to complement the family’s personalities as well as interior tonal choices.
+This was brought to life through a variety of plant choices, including those shown below.

-Ensuring that the internal and external spaces visually and functionally flowed into one another was important to creating a flexible and uplifting space for family and friends.
+It was important that the internal and external spaces visually and functionally flowed into one another.
+The design needed to be a flexible and uplifting space for family and friends.

-Autumnal colours are currently trending and are “being used to create cosy, joyful spaces that nurture and inspire,” according to the Dulux Season Trend forecast 2019.
+Autumnal colours are currently trending.
+They are “being used to create cosy, joyful spaces that nurture and inspire,” according to the Dulux Season Trend forecast 2019.
 (For more, visit Dulux Colour Trends.)

-Designed to connect with nature, combinations such as natural deep greens intermingle with authentic neutrals, copper hues and soft terracotta to create a palette which is natural and designed to restore.
-Soft internal furnishings in burgundy hues for example could be linked with a Japanese maple tree with its coppery hues, just as blue hydrangeas would blend beautifully with sage green interiors.
+Combinations such as natural deep greens mingle with authentic neutrals, copper hues and soft terracotta.
+It’s a palette which is natural and designed to restore.
+Soft internal furnishings in burgundy hues for example could be linked with a Japanese maple tree with its coppery hues.
+Equally, a spray of blue hydrangeas would blend beautifully with sage green interiors.

 The level of saturation is also important and there are many variances in the brightness of colours.
-While the breadth of shades offers greater choice, it can also impact the success of a design and even the slightest nuance in colour needs to be considered.
+While the breadth of shades offers greater choice, it can also impact the success of a design.
+Even the slightest nuance in colour needs to be considered.

-Our capacity for absorbing what surrounds us is often subtle and we don’t always realise that an easy transition between spaces, can be deeply restorative.
+Our capacity for absorbing what surrounds us is often subtle.
+We don’t always realise that an easy transition between spaces, can be deeply restorative.

-Removing visually jarring elements in our environment, no matter how slight, creates a sense of space and the role of colour will always have an important part to play.
+Removing visually jarring elements in our environment creates a sense of space and the role of colour will always have an important part to play.

-Finally, when trying to determine the ‘go-to colour that never fails’ in the garden, the answer is more straight forward.
-“While yellow, pinks and reds are popular favourites,” says Nicola, “the colour green with all its tones and textures will always be a clear winner.”
+Finally, when trying to determine the ‘go-to colour that never fails’ in the garden, the answer is straight forward.
+“Yellow, pinks and reds are popular favourites,” says Nicola.
+“But the colour green with all its tones and textures will always be a clear winner.”

 Nicola Cameron is the Founder and Co-Director of Pepo Botanic Design in Sydney.